ARastrojo/Metagenomics/UNIT_3 De Novo Assembly.md

 > _-r_ option does not exit in mac, take care creating symbolic link in mac with relative path, although it is possible to create them, it is better to use absolute paths in mac.

-Additionally, in this single genome sequencing example we have a reference genome to compare our assemblies with (This is not possible for metagenomes), so we are going to supply this reference genome to quast:
+Additionally, in this single genome sequencing example we have a reference genome to compare our assemblies with (this is not possible for metagenomes), so we are going to supply this reference genome to quast:

 ```bash
 cd quast